Ex-CIA Director On National Security, Post-Truth 'Assault On Intelligence'

 I get that we occasionally look angry, although I try to just stay with the fact-based case.
 But I don't think we look fractured; I think we all share a very broad concern with what it is that the president is doing. ...

 What we have here is a president who does not seem to be controlled by the traditional norms of the office.
 We have never seen a president speak like this, act like this, disparage people like this.
 And of course, that generates a response from people who have been career professionals, because we think what the president's doing is very harmful.
 The challenge we have is — how do we push back against that without breaking our own norms?
 And so, for intelligence, it might be leaking.
-For journalism, it might be an over-fixation on the work of the president.
+For journalism, it might be an overfixation on the work of the president.

 And so I have to be careful; people like me have to be careful [that] when we are pushing back — which we think is quite legitimate — we don't make the problem worse by undercutting our own legitimacy.